Beuth-Erdelt/DBMS-Benchmarker/paper.md

 This tool automatically can check these assumptions by **comparison**.
 The resulting data table is handled as a list of lists and treated by this:
 Result sets of different runs (not randomized) and different DBMS can be compared by their sorted table (small data sets) or their hash value or size (bigger data sets).
-In order to do so, result sets (or their hash value or size) are stored as lists of lists and additionally can be saved as csv files or pickled pandas dataframes.
+In order to do so, result sets (or their hash value or size) are stored as lists of lists and additionally can be saved as csv files or pickled pandas DataFrames.

 ## Monitoring Hardware Metrics